-The Bank of England has recognised the problems and has developed the CBEST framework for banks.
-The CBEST provides direction on how to conduct a safe yet realistic simulated attack on the people, processes and technology that compromise an institution’s cybersecurity controls.
+The Bank of England has recognized the problems and has developed the CBEST framework for banks.
+The CBEST provides direction on how to conduct a safe yet realistic simulated attack on the people, processes, and technology that compromise an institution’s cybersecurity controls.

 Every test is carried out by accredited penetration testing companies with an attack team that replicates the actions of a cybercriminal.
 The aim is to secretly penetrate defences and be in a position where they could steal or corrupt the bank’s data.

 The FCA and Prudential Regulation Authority (PRA) have also created a questionnaire called CQUEST, which covers all aspects of cyber resilience – including:

 - Does the firm have a board-approved cybersecurity strategy?